James M. Cushing: Early life

-James McCloud Cushing was born at Guadalajara, Mexico, about 1910 to Canadian-born U.S. citizen George Cushing (1856-1925) and Mexican citizen Simona (De Navares) Cushing (1895-1981).
+James McCloud Cushing was born at Guadalajara, Mexico, about 1910.
 George was a managing director of the Canada Mexico Trading Company.
 In 1920, the family was living in El Paso, Texas, and ten year-old "Jimmie's" native tongue was listed as Spanish.

 Military

 Cushing's forces in the Cebu Area Command numbered about 8,500.
 In early 1944, he was instrumental in the Koga affair in which the Z Plan of the Imperial Japanese Navy was recovered by his guerrillas.
 Cushing traded Japanese admiral Shigeru Fukudome and other survivors of a plane crash (but not the captured Z Plan) for the assurance that Japanese forces on Cebu would stop murdering civilians; a promise which the Japanese kept.
 In 1945, he was awarded the Distinguished Service Cross.

 Post war

 Cushing survived the war and continued living in the Philippines.
 On August 26, 1963, he and his wife Wilfreda Alao (Sabando) Cushing were on an inter-island transport en route to Mindoro Island from where they lived at TayTay, Palawan Island, when he succumbed to a heart attack.
 He was 53 years old.
 Colonel Cushing was interred in Libingan ng mga Bayani (Heroes' Cemetery) in Manila.